erikk03/seeSea/README.md

 ## 🤖 Admin Credentials
 To LogIn as admin you can use:
-- username: admin
+- username: admin@seesea.com
-- password: Admin123@
+- password: admin

 ## 💥 Collision Detection (Bonus task)
 Checks for collisions between 2 or more vessels and returns an alert.